-- Base Salary fixed pay that takes into account an individual's duties and responsibilities, experience, expertise, and individual potential and performance; - Annual Incentive Bonus variable cash compensation that takes into account our financial performance during a particular year and individual performance goals; and - Long-Term Incentives stock-based awards, including performance and time-vest restricted stock units that reflect the performance of our common stock and align executive officer and stockholder interests.
+- Base Salary fixed pay that takes into account an individual's duties and responsibilities, experience, expertise, and individual potential and performance; - Annual Incentive Bonus variable cash compensation that takes into account our financial performance during a particular year and individual performance goals; and - Long-Term Incentives stock-based awards, including performance and time-vested restricted stock units that reflect the performance of our common stock and align executive officer and stockholder interests.

 Pay Mix.
 In determining the allocation each year among base salary, annual incentive bonus, and long-term equity incentive compensation, our compensation committee considers the following factors: our short-term and long-term business objectives, competitive trends within our industry, and the importance of creating a performance-based environment that ties a significant portion of each executive officer's compensation to the achievement of performance targets and corporate objectives.
 When considering a proposed compensation package for an executive officer, our compensation committee considers the compensation package as a whole, including each element of total compensation.
-For example, before determining officer compensation for 2015, our compensation committee reviewed "tally sheets" that listed, for each executive, each element of compensation paid in 2014, including base salary, 2014 incentive bonus, the value of 2014 equity awards, 401(k) matching contributions, and potential payments under severance arrangements, as well as information regarding equity awards made in prior periods.
+For example, before determining officer compensation for 2016, our compensation committee reviewed "tally sheets" that listed, for each executive, each element of compensation paid in 2015, including base salary, 2015 incentive bonus, the value of 2015 equity awards, 401(k) matching contributions, and potential payments under severance arrangements, as well as information regarding equity awards made in prior periods.
 The compensation committee and management use the tally sheets to assess the overall effect and long-term implications of compensation decisions, rather than viewing individual decisions in isolation.
 We have no pre-established policy for allocating between either cash and non-cash or short-term and long-term compensation.

-Our compensation committee believes that the particular elements of compensation identified above produce a well-balanced mix of stock-based compensation, retention value, and at-risk compensation that collectively provide each executive officer with both short-term and long-term performance incentives.
-Base pay provides the executive officer with a measure of security as to the minimum level of compensation he or she will receive while the annual and long-term incentive components motivate the executive officer to focus on the business metrics that will produce a high level of company performance over the long term.
+Our compensation committee believes that the particular elements of compensation identified above produces a well-balanced mix of stock-based compensation, retention value, and at-risk compensation that collectively provide each executive officer with both short-term and long-term performance incentives.
+Base pay provides the executive officer with a measure of security as to the minimum level of compensation he or she will receive while the annual and long-term incentive components motivate the executive officer to focus on the business metrics that will maximize company performance over the long term.
 Our compensation committee believes that this approach should lead to increases in stockholder value, provide an appropriate reward for our executive officers, and reduce the risk of loss of executive officers to competitors.

-While each of the elements of our compensation program is intended to motivate and encourage employees at all levels to drive performance and achieve superior results for our stockholders, there is a different emphasis on the three primary elements based on an employee's position and ability to impact our financial results.
+While each element of our compensation program is intended to motivate and encourage employees at all levels to drive performance and achieve superior results for our stockholders, there is a different emphasis on the three primary elements based on an employee's position and ability to impact our financial results.
 In general, the percentage of performance-based pay, or at-risk pay, increases with job responsibility.
 This is intended to offer an opportunity for gain in the event of successful performance, matched with the prospect of less compensation when performance falls short of established financial and/or stockholder return targets.
-The aggregate base pay for our named executive officers comprised approximately 30% of the value of the aggregate compensation committee's overall pay-for-performance philosophy with respect to our executive officers, as defined under "Executive Compensation - Fiscal Year 2014 Summary Compensation Table."
+The aggregate base pay for our named executive officers comprised approximately 30% of the value of the aggregate compensation opportunities (base salary, target annual incentive bonuses, and long-term equity incentives) provided to them for 2015.
+This allocation was consistent with our compensation committee's overall pay-for-performance philosophy with respect to our executive officers, as defined under "Executive Compensation - Fiscal Year 2015 Summary Compensation Table."